 §11-21-25.
 Nonrefundable credit for matching contribution to employee’s Jumpstart Savings Account.

-(a) A nonrefundable credit against the tax imposed by the provisions of this article is allowed against the tax liability imposed under this article of a qualified employer, for a matching contribution made to a Jumpstart Savings Account in the taxable year, if the beneficiary of the account is an employee of the taxpayer and a West Virginia resident, subject to the requirements of §18-30A-1 et seq. and the following:
+(a) A nonrefundable credit against the tax imposed by the provisions of this article is allowed against the tax liability imposed under this article of a qualified employer, for a matching contribution made to a Jumpstart Savings Account in the taxable year, if the account owner is an employee of the taxpayer and a West Virginia resident, subject to the requirements of §18-30A-1 et seq. of this code and the following:

 (1) The employer must directly contribute an amount to a Jumpstart Savings Account that is equal to a contribution made by the employee to such account in the same taxable year.

 (2) The credit allowed by this section may not exceed $5,000 per employee per taxable year.